 - Picking up supplies: Are you out of something essential—pet food, toilet paper?
 Ask your friend to make a quick run to the store to keep the house stocked with essentials.

 What tasks on your to-do list are weighing on you?

 - Organizing paperwork: Are bills piling up?
 Ask for help getting organized.

-- Making phone calls: If there’s a phone call that you’re dreading, consider asking someone to handle it for you—or just sit with you while you make the call.
+- Making phone calls: If there’s a phone call that you’re dreading, consider asking someone to handle it for you.

 What would give you more emotional support?